SrivathsanNayak/ethical-hacking-notes/picoCTF/picoGym/README.md

 * The source code contains checks for passwords, and the substring used is given below.

 * We just have to prepend the picoCTF{} part to the flag value given below, and that would give us the flag required.

+## Strings It

+* We are given an executable, we have to find the flag without running the file.

+* As suggested in the filename and name of the challenge, we have to use ```strings filename```.

+* We have to include ```grep``` as well, so that we can find the flag easily.

+* So, our command should be ```strings filename | grep "pico"```, and this will give us the flag.

+## Caesar

+* We are given a file containing ciphertext.

+* It contains jumbled characters as the flag.

+* Assuming from the name, this could be related to the Caesar cipher.

+* As the characters are shifted by a certain number of characters, we can use online tools to decode this.

+* Shifting by 1, we get the string required for the flag.

+## Bases

+* We are given a random looking string.

+* While it seems random, due to the inclusion of numbers and characters, and the hint being related to bases, we can converted it to different base systems.

+* On converting the given string from base64 to ascii, we get the flag text.